mrcbax/logoilab.github.io/Demux.md

 Please make sure you are installing the 64-bit ve​﻿​﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿﻿﻿﻿​​​​﻿﻿​​​﻿﻿​﻿﻿​﻿﻿﻿​﻿​​﻿​﻿​﻿​​﻿﻿​﻿​﻿​﻿﻿﻿​﻿﻿﻿​​​​﻿​﻿​​﻿​﻿﻿﻿﻿​﻿﻿﻿​﻿﻿​​﻿​﻿﻿​​﻿rsion by selecting it in the menu that comes up when you click "Download".

+DisplayPort is a functionality of the dedicated GPU only, disabling the dedicated GPU will also disable the DisplayPort.

+Backlight brightness is currently not supported by Demux.
+We will be releasing a software fix for this at a later date.

 ## Table of contents